Adalab/modulo-4-evaluacion-final-AlbaGG25/README.md

 response
 - if the user has been added: {success: true, token: token, id: id}
-- if the request is unsuccessful: {"success": false, msg: 'Error' }
+- if the request is unsuccessful: {"success": false, message: 'Error' }

 ### Log in
 request POST /api/login

 response
 - if the credentials are correct: {success: true, token, username: username}
-- if the credentials are incorrect: { success: false, error: "Las credenciales que has introducido no son válidas" }
+- if the credentials are incorrect: { success: false, message: "Las credenciales que has introducido no son válidas" }